lozarcher/findNearest/README.md

 # findNearest
-Example service for AWS Lambda to find the nearest pub from Google Places API given a user's location
+Example service for AWS Lambda to find the nearest pub from Google Places API for a user's location

 ## Prerequisite
 Requires an environment variable 'googleKey' with permission to use the Places API